 You can set up a B2B re-engagement campaign to encourage these people to start interacting with your emails again.

 Grammarly includes a ‘wrinkle in time’ badge, a clever way of noting the time that has passed.
-They also add in a bright red call to action, so that their customers can quickly re-engage with their product.
+They also add a bright red call to action, so that their customers can quickly re-engage with their product.

-"Checked this out, yet?"
+"Checked this out yet?"

 Use B2B email marketing campaigns to drive traffic to your other sources of content.